-I came upon the name of this artists while investigating how religious, or sacrilegious, imagery has been used in contemporary art, especially contemporary art that incorporates text.
+I found the name of this artist while investigating how religious (or sacrilegious) imagery gets used in contemporary art (especially contemporary art that incorporates text).
 In this search I found the name of Prophet Royal Robertson.

-Royal Robison was known for having covered the entirety of his Louisiana home and yard with hand-made signs and apocalyptic paintings.
+Royal Robison covered the entirety of his Louisiana home and yard with hand-made signs and apocalyptic paintings.
 The painting and posters included imagery of “future cities, space autos, couples engaged in sex, and detailed calendars chronicling his daily woes.”
 (Relatable content).
-The work makes use of the Bible and pornagraphic magizines, classic science fiction text and religious sermons.
-How bizarre, but also rather relevant to what I am doing.
-I then varied source material for the work, made controversial by its odd and inappropriate combinations.
-I'm figuing out how I feel about the work, but I definitely drawn to the way Robinson uses his sources and inspirations and blends them together so bizarrely
+The work makes use of the Bible, pornagraphic magizines, classic science fiction novels and religious sermons.
+Bizarre but also relevant to what I'm doing.

-I will think of him as I enter into the next phase of this project.
+I will think of him often as I enter into the next phase of this project.

-I went on one of those blue link hypertext adventures through the net looking at shrine related/inspired work and came across Yves Tessier on a shrine website.
-Yvess is a Canadian artists, who creates bright, flat illustrations that often depicting the female figure.
-Here is his artist's statement as I found it one his website:
+I went on one of those blue link hypertext adventures through the net looking at shrine inspired work and found Yves Tessier.
+Yvess is a Canadian artist who creates bright, flat illustrations---often depicting the female figure.
+Here is his artist statement:

 “I use drawing and painting to bring out the salient features of what I've seen, to describe the essential qualities of human life, articulated in a formal language drawn as much from Archaic periods of art history as from the aesthetic of comic books.
 I propose to delineate, in as candid a vision as humanly possible, the spirit of humanity in our time."

-I love the idea of work that is consciously drawing stylistic cues from “archaic” art history and a from pop culture/ mass media.
-I love his treatment of the female figure, the sort of conscious and sensual simpleness of a form made up a few bold contour lines.
-I also dig the color in his work.
-I hope to draw inspiration as I count our to include simple/abstracted female figures in my own work, and as I work to use color more effectively in both my digital and material pieces.
+I love the idea of work that is consciously drawing stylistic cues from “archaic” art history and juxtaposing it with images from pop culture/ mass media.
+I love his treatment of the female figure, the sort of sensual simpleness of a form made up a few bold contour lines.
+I also dig the color!

 (And of course the way he plays with size!
 I love some of his very small, sometimes even postcard sized pieces!
 Until recently, with my digital work I though that the size of the presentation was kind of arbitrary but of course I was so very mistaken!
 I am learning.)

-Because of both snow and a doctors appointment, I have missed some in class work time on this current project.
-However, I came into it armed with actual content, as well as experience with Audition and After Effects software.
 I am still in the midst of creating and assembling bits, and will continue to possibly take pictures and draw when I get back from the funeral tomorrow.
-Hopefully following, I will start to assemble the work digitally.
+Afterwards, I will start to assemble the work digitally.
 Not sure what the final product is (would be lying if I said I was) but I will know it when I see it (or I'll know what I could have done at least).

 Here are some of the bits.
-Similarly to the last project not all my process is manifested physically/easily visually document-able because sometimes I'll spend an hour struggling with software.
+Similarly to the last project not all my process is easily document-able because sometimes I'll spend an hour struggling with software.

-(I did even more on the car ride up: I'll ad those sketches/ text when I get acess to my grandmother's scanner tommorow)
+(I did even more on the car ride up: I'll ad those sketches/ text when I get access to my grandmother's scanner tommorow)

 Last week I had a very helpful critique with Coach, which has got me thinking more and more about the role that display has the potential to play in my work.
 Projection, particularly.
 In my pieces so far I've tried to include a drawn/painted/ "physical?"
 (I know I've been warned about using this word when talking about digital vs non digital art) piece; normally it's an element that's scanned in and then manipulated.
 Researching artists who use projection creatively in their work, in addition to the critique conversation, has got me thinking about projecting onto that "physical" element instead of scanning it in, i.e., what are the possibilities for that kinda of interaction outside of combination in software/ in Photoshop.